 Getting the nursing job you really want hinges on standing out among all the other applicants.
-Snagging a hiring manager’s attention can be doubly difficult as a new graduate nurses just entering the field.
+Snagging a hiring manager’s attention can be doubly difficult as a new graduate just entering the nursing field.
 When you’re a new grad without any work experience looking for your first nursing job, play to your strengths.
 It’s vital to list your education, clinical experience, and certifications in a way that gets you noticed.
 Optionally, you can also list your professional affiliations, awards and honors, volunteer activities, and work experience.
 A well-crafted resume with all the key elements impacts overall effectiveness and it can help you land an interview that could lead to your first nursing job.

 Follow Standard Resume Rules

 Whether you’ve just started your career or you’ve been working for years, a resume incorporates standard rules you should follow to create a professional, concise document that gets noticed.
 Sloppy, hard-to-read resumes often land in the rejection pile without being read.
 Start by using a clear, easy-to-read font, such as Arial, Calibri, or Times New Roman.
 The regular text should be a 10-point to 12-point font while section titles and headers should be between a 14-point and 16-point font.
 Only use one font throughout your entire resume and utilize bold font or italics for variation sparingly.
 However, avoid underlining as it can make text difficult to read.
 Other standard resume rules that help ensure your resume looks amazing include:

 - Keeping it to a single page by highlighting your best qualifications is a classic approach but modern resumes are often longer, just make sure you keep it relevant